The Best Chocolate In Under The Radar Places

 La Fabrica de Chocolate, Queretaro

 In Queretaro, La Fabrica de Chocolate in Queretaro’s Centro takes our love for chocolate and churros one step further.
 They have a three chocolate sample platter served with fresh churros.
 The sauces are different percentages of chocolate and flavors.
 During the summer, instead of the warm dipping sauces, they serve chocolate ice cream.
-My favorite is the tabasco-chocolate with chili spices.
+My favorite is the Tabasco- paraiso chocolate with chili spices.

 Where to stay: Casa de la Marquesa is a part of Queretaro’s history.
-It’s ideal location on a walking street and Moorish architecture make it one of the most luxurious hotels in Centro.
-Read about the love story that created this beautiful hacienda and the aqueduct of Queretaro here: Boutique Hotel La Casa de la Marquesa
+Its Moorish architecture and ideal location on a walking street make it one of the most luxurious hotels in Centro.
+Casa de la Marquesa is just one of the hotels we recommend in our post: Best Boutique Hotels in Queretaro.

 Augurio, Puebla

-Where to stay: El Sueño Hotel & Spa is an 18th century hotel with spa and pool.
+Where to stay: El Sueño Hotel & Spa is an 18th-century hotel with a spa and pool.
 It’s a quiet part of Centro close to Museo Amparo, Los Sapos, the Zocalo and many of the best restaurants in Puebla.

 SPAIN